 On the front panel, beneath the woofer, are two knobs for your input gain and HF trim.
 On the rear panel, audio can be fed through both balanced XLR and TRS inputs which are located to the left of the On/Off switch, IEC socket and a switch to engage auto-standby.
 Above your inputs you’ll find a switch to adjust your bass output (-4 dB, -2 dB, 0 dB).

-There’s also an Aux-in section for playback, offering you two 3.5 mm inputs for Aux and a monitor link, respectively.
-Lastly, there’s a switch to assign the monitor L/R when using this Aux-in feature.
+There’s also an AUX-in section for playback, offering you two 1/8-inch inputs for AUX and a monitor link, respectively.
+Lastly, there’s a switch to assign the monitor L/R when using this AUX-in feature.

 Compared to other studio monitors

 The Yamaha has a wider frequency response but a lot more presence in the highs and upper mids.
-Many people swear by these monitors, and we recommend you go to a local seller and try them for yourself to make up your mind.
-For us, the Yamaha HS5s are the better option here.
+Many people swear by these monitors, and I recommend you go to a local seller and try them for yourself to make up your mind.
+For me, the Yamahas are the better option here.

-We have an opposite problem here with the KRKs, which are far more bass-heavy than the Yamaha HS5s or Tannoys, but also inflict a whole lot of coloration onto their reproduction.
+I have an opposite problem here with the KRKs, which are far more bass-heavy than the Yamahas or Tannoys, but also inflict a whole lot of coloration onto their reproduction.
 For hip-hop and EDM producers who are interested in more bass-heavy material, these are the obvious choice.

 The JBLs sound incredibly warm and are some of the most neutral monitors you’ll find in this price range.
-Again, we can’t recommend the Tannoy Gold 5s.
-The 305Ps are the superior monitor in our opinion.
+Again, I can’t recommend the Tannoy Gold 5.
+The JBLs are the superior monitors, in my opinion.